michalkmet/xp-orange-give-me-a-diamond/NOTES.md

 - ✅ DONE UAT1.1: When I pass -1, then I should see null
 - ✅ DONE UAT1.2: When I pass 0, then I should see null
 - ✅ DONE UAT1.3: When I pass 1, then I should see *
-- ⚠ TODO UAT1.4: When I pass 2, then I should see null
+- ✅ DONE UAT1.4: When I pass 2, then I should see null